cucapra/opal/docs/plans.md

 - Not every query will cost the same to compute with the same quality.
 - Not every query will matter as much to the user.

+### Real Time and True Parallelism

+Along these lines, we probably want the ability to cancel searches when they take too long.
+This could use a timeout that says, for example, "update me after 0.2 seconds, and don't run for any longer than 1 second."

 ## Agent-to-Agent Communication

 We need to build an API for multiple OPAL instances to talk to each other.